iodigital-com/io-technology/data/blog/code-is-for-humans-and-humans-alone.md

 Everything we read is translated into a natural language.
 Usually in the natural language the programming language is based on, which, in most cases, is English.
 This starts when writing code.
 In that case you are "translating" the requirements, written in a natural language, into code.
 Knowing that, it would make sense to write code as close to English as possible.
 Within the boundaries of the programming language, of course.
 I'll use the terms English and JavaScript from here on while it can be applied to any natural language and programming language, respectively.

 Usually when reading code you are scanning the file for anything that is related to the problem you're solving.
 You want to see the logic and not be bothered with the details which are applied by the logic.
-You want to keep scanning untill you've found what you're looking for.
+You want to keep scanning until you've found what you're looking for.
 Scanning a file means identifying the intent of each statement.
 If you can't identify the intent of the statement you are stopped in your tracks to see if it relates to your goal.
 Being stopped in your tracks is annoying and wasted time.
 That's why it is important to write code as how you would read it.

 Although JavaScript's keywords are in English, its syntax doesn't look like it.
 Its readability is in your own hands.
 Thankfully, there are a lot of everyday tools we can use for that.
 By changing the way we write our code we can help our future readers understand what they're looking at.
 Maybe, by the off chance, even make it comprehensible for them.